Community Fruit Harvest

 The Community Fruit Harvest rescues unwanted fruit from private gardens in and around Ōtepoti and distributes it back to communities who need it.

-CFH Dunedin has been happening for several years on a small scale with only voluntary support.
-This year (2024) we are working in collaboration with The Valley Project and Our Food Network.
-We are funded with grant support from the Dunedin City Council Waste Minimisation Community grant, as well as the MSD Puta Ora Food Security Funds.
+CFH Dunedin has been happening for several years now.
+This year (2025-26) we are working in collaboration with Our Food Network.
+We are funded by the Lotteries Grant, Mercy Hospital and the Dunedin City Council’s Waste Minimisation initiative.

 Our goal is to distribute healthy foods to our community, minimise garden waste, and help build a food resilient community.

 We have diligently worked to create a private database of many of the properties with fruit trees around all areas of Dunedin.
-This is updated regularly, and held securely in The Valley Project’s internal network.
+This is updated regularly, and held securely.

 Register Your Fruit Trees (and Other Produce)